Ram Teri Ganga Maili: Production

 According to Padmini Kolhapure, she was the initial choice for the female lead role but declined because the script had a kissing scene.
 Mandakini, who ultimately played the role, disputed Kolhapure's claims.
 She said Raj Kapoor wanted only a new face, rather than an established actress, as he believed he could not "make someone pure Ganga if they have an established image".
-Mandakini also stated that she did not breastfeed despite popular belief, but the scene was shot in a way to suggest that.
+Mandakini also stated that she did not breastfeed despite popular belief, but the scene was shot in a way to suggest that. in 2025, Khusboo revealed that she was first choice for playing Ganga.

+The inspiration for this movie is the song 'Ek Radha, Ek Meera', about the differing kinds of love for Krishna from Radha and Meera.
+The song had been written and composed by then new music director Ravindra Jain.
+Upon hearing the song (being sung on the stage by Ravindra Jain himself) at a wedding, Raj Kapoor was struck by the song.
+He later invited the singer to sing the same song to him again.
+Thus was born a movie, from the love of a song.
+The entire movie was conceived from that one song.
+This incident was narrated by Randhir Kapoor, who had accompanied his father to that wedding.

 Cultural allusions

 According to Philip Lutgendorf, the movie is an allegory that "synthesizes classical and mythic narrative, soft-core political and social commentary (here condemning the corruption of politicians and capitalists and championing the nascent environmental initiatives of Prime Minister Rajiv Gandhi).
 The narrative recapitulates the Abhijñānaśākuntalam story that first appeared in the epic Mahabharata and then was reworked, some six hundred years later, by the poet Kalidasa."

 The final song sequence "Ek Radha ek Meera" brings Raj Kapoor's personal experiences with filmdom and reality.
 This song sequence is the climax of the plot where the bride-to-be is face-to-face with the other "saut", the culturally "polluted" dancer who has made that journey from the pure source of the Himalayas to the ever-flowing and ever-absorbing Ganges with all of the human impurities.
 It also differentiates between the love of Radha and Meera and reconnects the movie back to the Krishna Leelas.